sophgo/sophon-sail/docs/source_en/module_cpp/cpp_basicfunction.rst

 base64_dec
 >>>>>>>>>>>>>>>>>>>>>>>>
 Base64 encode the data to generate the corresponding base64 encoded string.
+BM1688 and CV186AH PCIE mode are not supported.

     .. code-block:: c